CaptChilko/captchilko.github.io/about.md

 I'm a engineering student based in Wellington, majoring in Electronics and Computer Systems.
-I'm interested in many things surrounding electronics, particularly racing drones.
+I'm interested in many things surrounding electronics, particularly racing drones, lights, and electric skateboards.

-In my spare time I also enjoy to sail, amongst other things.
+In my spare time I enjoy to sail, surf, ski, skateboard, and generally tinker.

 ### Contact me